bnnyng/garden/content/literature-notes/@2021ndousseEmergent.md

 > ***Briefly, why is the research question important to answer?***

-- This article investigates whether [[Reinforcement learning|reinforcement learning]] agents can improve performance by learning from other agents, including expert demonstrations.
+- This article investigates whether [[§ Reinforcement Learning|reinforcement learning]] agents can improve performance by learning from other agents, including expert demonstrations.

 ---
 # Background